helloideabox/powerpack-lite-elementor/readme.txt

 **Excellent Support** ★★★★★
 *Really happy using pro version of this plugin.
 The support is really fast, faster than I thought.
 Definitely recommended using this plugin.
 Thank you -  **Syahidsulham***

-## PowerPack PRO for Elementor – Features
+## PowerPack Addons for Elementor Pro – Features

 **All above mentioned widgets and following...**